 Certificates of deposit (CDs) are time deposit financial products that hold your funds for a set period.
-In exchange, you get fixed interest earnings, making CDs a reliable way to get a guaranteed rate of return.
+In exchange, you get fixed interest earnings, making CDs a reliable way to earn a return.

-Found at banks and credit unions, these safe investments often earn higher interest rates than traditional savings and money market accounts.
-However, CDs generally don’t offer as much liquidity.
-In fact, if you withdraw your money early from a CD, you’ll most likely pay a penalty to the bank or credit union.
+CDs often earn higher interest rates than savings accounts and money market accounts.
+However, CDs don’t offer as much liquidity.
+In fact, if you withdraw your money early from a CD, you’ll most likely pay an early withdrawal penalty.

 How does a certificate of deposit work?

-CDs work by offering a guaranteed return for keeping your money locked in the account for a set term.
-You can purchase these financial products from banks and credit unions, but they differ slightly in name.
+CDs offer a guaranteed return for keeping your money locked in the account for a set term.

-One of the first things to look at when you’re opening a CD is the annual percentage yield.
+One of the first things to look at when opening a CD is the annual percentage yield.
 The APY determines how much you’ll earn from the account.
-Higher APYs mean that you’ll earn more on your money.
+Higher APYs mean that you’ll earn more money.

 The most common CD terms are three six, nine, 12, 18, 24, 36, 48 and 60 months.
 But it’s possible to find shorter and longer terms.
 Some banks and credit unions even issue CDs with unconventional terms, like seven, 13 or 17 months.

 Savers could build a CD ladder, which involves buying multiple CDs at once that mature at different times.